-I did a short presentation on 'what is sustainable' agriculture to some UT students at the International House.
-I think it was sponsored by the OXFAM UT group.
+I did a short presentation on 'what is sustainable' agriculture to some UT students at the International House, which was sponsored by the OXFAM UT group.

 Here are the slides I used.

-(1) I started out giving the best example of sustainable farmers…Continue
+(1) I started out giving the best example of sustainable farmers I…Continue

 I just got back from a national gathering of food policy council folk.
 We were convened under a national non-profit wanting to motivate food policy councils to take action on "obesity".
 There was good energy among the folks that convened.
 Lots of talking and lots of smiles (we got kicked out of the restaurant after we wouldn't take the hint it was time to leave).
 I learned about councils motivating…Continue

 It is 2022, and as you move around East Knoxville’s urban food corridor, you see that the old vacant lots are growing vegetables, fruits, nuts, herbs, and flowers on good soil.
 Some have greenhouses growing for winter markets.
 Some have integrated fish farming as well.
 Most urban farmers are individuals managing 3 to 6 lots within a few blocks of each other.
 A few are run by community non-profit organizations for educational purposes (training young farmers),…Continue